Wem: Economy

-River Roden and Wem Mil.
+River Roden and Wem Mill.
 There has been a mill on this site since medieval times.
 The building was converted to flats in the mid-2000s.

 The pre-modern economy of the town was based on agriculture and forestry and the processing of its output.
 Brewing, initially a cottage industry, was carried out in Wem as early as 1700, when Richard Gough wrote of a contemporary in his History of Myddle a Latin aphorism he translated: Let slaves admire base things, but my friend still/My cup and can with Wem's stoute ale shall fill.

 By 1900 a Shrewsbury and Wem Brewery Company traded on a widespread scale after acquiring the brewery in Noble Street previously run by Charles Henry Kynaston.
 The company was taken over in turn by Greenall Whitley & Co Ltd but the brewery was closed in 1988.
-From 1986 to 1988 the brewery was the shirt sponsor for Shrewsbury Town.
+From 1986 to 1988 the brewery was the shirt sponsor for Shrewsbury Town FC.